AIMotionLab-SZTAKI/orthogonal-IO-augm/README.md

 python3 examples/orth_by_constr_augm.py
 ```

-Training options regarding length of the estimation data, measurement noise, initialization, etc., can be specified by editing the corresponding parts of the script.
-For benchmarking, the standard additive model augmentation structure can be trained on the same example problem by running the scipt `examples/standard_additive_augm.py`.
+Training options regarding the length of the estimation data, measurement noise, initialization, etc., can be specified by editing the corresponding parts of the script.
+For benchmarking, the standard additive model augmentation structure can be trained on the same example problem by running the script `examples/standard_additive_augm.py`.
+A physics-motivated simulation example can be found in `examples/NARX_example_orth_by_constr.py`.
+A comparison with regularization-based techniques is also available: `examples/NARX_example_regul_methods.py`.

 ## Citation
 ```